IgorNat/hello_word/README.md

 # hello_word
 Hi people,
-I'm the old dog that learn new tricks.
+I'm an old dog to learn new tricks that.
+(Translated from Russian by Google